 Sometimes I still wonder why that meal was so transcendent.
 I was very hungry, but that can’t have been the whole reason.
 It must have had something to do with the experience with the people, the place, the journey itself.
 Of the 5,000 or so meals I’ve eaten in my life so far, only a few stand out in my mind.
 Most of those I’ve eaten while travelling.

 I remember, for example, sitting with my wife in a field next to the Cloudy Bay Vineyards in Marlborough, New Zealand, with some cheese and bread.
-In the tasting room, we’d emptied our pockets and pushed a pile of change across the counter for the cheapest travel foodbottle of sauvignon blanc they had.
+In the tasting room, we’d emptied our pockets and pushed a pile of change across the counter for the cheapest bottle of sauvignon blanc they had.
 We lay in the grass, gazing at the mountains in the distance, sipping one of the best wines in the world.
 I can still taste its fruity crispness.
 I felt the same sense of perfection at a pizzeria in Italy and at a tiny hole-in-the-wall restaurant in Thailand.

 Some meals, of course, are memorable for less idyllic reasons.
 In Tanzania, where I was teaching school, we were once served rice with a kind of cow stew poured over it.
 Dora, the other American teacher, leaned over to me.
 “Do you want these?” she asked, pointing to some large meaty tubes and a bit of stomach lining.
 “Sure,” I said.
 When no one was looking, she forked them onto my plate.
 I ate them happily.